 Classrooms scheduled through the University scheduling system

-- To request a semester-long or one-time reservation for one of these rooms, contact Campus Scheduling.
+- To request a semester-long or one-time reservation for one of these rooms, contact Office of the Registrar – Academic & Event Scheduling.

-- For day-of-use, contact the Library Events and Scheduling Coordinator, or Library Security and Information Desk staff.
+- For day-of-use, contact the Library Events & Scheduling Coordinator, or Library Security and Information Desk staff.

 Email Knowledge Commons